zapman449/monitorama_2016_notes/Tue05__Database.Monitoring.at.Dropbox__by_Tammy.Butow.md

         * Reliability
         * scaling the number of metrics/sec very fast
         * as we grew, new features fast.
-    * Vortex custome built TSDB with dashboarding
+    * Vortex customer built TSDB with dashboarding
     * Metric Metadata: Tagging for metrics
     * Databases team requested 'snooze button' from the host leve.
     * Monthra: third party metrics into Vortex